eriolchan/Problem/others/CrackingTheCodingInterview/src/ArraysAndStrings/ArraysAndStrings.md

+# Big O

+- When you see a problem where the number of elements in the problem space gets halved each time, that will likely be a *O(logN)*  runtime.
+- When you have a recursive function that makes multiple calls, the runtime will often (but not always) look like *O(branches<sub>depth</sub>)*, where branches is the number of times each recursive call branches.
+- Think of Big O by
+  - What it means.
+  - What it does.

 # Hash Tables

 A hash table is a data structure that maps keys to values for highly efficient lookup.
 Here is a simple implementation, we use an array of linked list and a hash code function.

 To insert a key and value, do following